codess-aus/DP-100/deploy.md

 The Publish button creates a REST endpoint to the pipeline that other users/developers/data scientists can make calls to.
 It provides an endpoint with a key-based authentication.

-You should configure your VM size to the NCv2 series.
-In order for your model to run image classification deep learning model leveraging CODA, you need to configure the VM that provides support for GPC's.
+**NCv2 series**: In order for your model to run image classification deep learning model leveraging **CUDA**, you need to configure the VM that provides support for GPU's.

-You should wt configure your VM to the OSv2 series.
-OSv2 series VMS are general purpose VMS and dont support GPC's.
-For running image classification deep learning model leveraging CUDA, GPO-based graphic processing is recommended.
+**DSv2 series** VMS are **general purpose VMS** and dont support GPU's.

+**For running image classification deep learning model leveraging CUDA, GPU-based graphic processing is recommended.**

-You should wt configure your VM to the FS series.
-FS series VMS are compute optimized VMS and dont support GPC's.
-These are good for CPU intensive workloads For running image classification deep learning model leveraging CUDA, GPO-based graphic processing is recommended.
+**FS series** VMS are **compute optimized** VMS and don't support GPU's.
+These are good for CPU intensive workloads.

-You should wt configure nur VM to the Lsv2_ Lsv2 series VMS are storaged optimized VMs.
-This type of VMS is good for high disk 10 operations like hosting databases.
-For running image classification deep learning model leveraging CUDA, GPO- based graphic processing is recommended.
+**Lsv2 series** VMS are **storaged optimized** VMs.
+This type of VMS is good for high disk I0 operations like hosting databases.

+You should create an **inference cluster** to deploy trained models that will provide **real-time predictive services at scale**.
+In Azure Machine Learning, inference is also known as model scoring.
+Such models are trained on a data set and can analyze the data in real-time to provide predictions.
+For example, you could train a model on stock market data.
+Once trained, you could use the model to analyze stock prices in real-time and then make predictions on future prices.

+**Inference clusters are built using Azure Kubernetes Service (AKS) and are sometimes referred to as AKS clusters**.

+**Compute clusters cannot be used with models that offer predictive services because they use low-priority VMS and may not scale to the load required**.
+Additionally, **inference clusters are used for real-time predictive services** and computer cluster VM availability is not guaranteed, thus the provided service is not real-time.
+Similarly, *attached compute resources cannot be used for real-time inference because they do not scale to the workloads involved in real-time inference*.

+You should create a **compute cluster to support scalable, on-demand processing using low-priority VMs**.
+Azure Machine Learning compute clusters are scalable machine learning platforms consisting of one or more CPU or CPU nodes.
+Compute clusters can scale from zero to hundreds of nodes, depending on workload.
+Compute clusters support the use of low-priority VMS, which do not have guaranteed availability.
+Using low-priority VMS can help reduce machine learning costs.

+AKS target could theoretically be used to Support scalable, on-demand processing.
+However, AKS is designed for compute-intensive operations at scale and is best suited for real-time predictive services.

+Attached compute should not be used to support scalable, on-demand processing because it does not provide scalability.

+You should use attached compute to use Azure Databricks clusters.
+Attached compute supports linking to on-cloud Azure compute resources, including VMS and Azure Databricks clusters.
+Azure Databricks is a cloud-based Apache Spark-based analytics platform.
+Databricks clusters are often used to run machine learning pipelines.
+You might choose Azure Databricks if you are collaborating with other machine learning teams, or because it is based on the open-source Apache Spark ecosystem.
+Neither inference cluster nor compute clusters can use Azure Databricks clusters.